pbshgthm-archive/unplugged/README.md

 ## Acknowledgments
+We thank the following people for their invaluable help and support.

-* We thank Venkatesh Chopella, our professor.
+* Venkatesh Chopella, our professor.
-* We thank all our course teaching assistants.
-* We thank Divanshu Jain, our project mentor.
+* Divanshu Jain, our project mentor.
+* All our course teaching assistants.